vd1310/PyCitySchoolsChallenge/README.md

 #### 4. How does replacing the ninth-grade scores affect the following:

 ###### a.
 Math and reading scores by grade
-The scroes are alomost the same with slight drop in Thoams High School only:
+The scroes are almost the same with slight drop in Thomas High School only:

 ###### Changed Math results
 ![alt text](https://github.com/vd1310/PyCitySchoolsChallenge/blob/main/Resources/math_by_grade_new.PNG)